Opera: German-language opera

 Opera would never be the same after Wagner and for many composers his legacy proved a heavy burden.
 On the other hand, Richard Strauss accepted Wagnerian ideas but took them in wholly new directions, along with incorporating the new form introduced by Verdi.
 He first won fame with the scandalous Salome and the dark tragedy Elektra, in which tonality was pushed to the limits.
 Then Strauss changed tack in his greatest success, Der Rosenkavalier, where Mozart and Viennese waltzes became as important an influence as Wagner.
 Strauss continued to produce a highly varied body of operatic works, often with libretti by the poet Hugo von Hofmannsthal.
 Other composers who made individual contributions to German opera in the early 20th century include Alexander von Zemlinsky, Erich Korngold, Franz Schreker, Paul Hindemith, Kurt Weill and the Italian-born Ferruccio Busoni.
 The operatic innovations of Arnold Schoenberg and his successors are discussed in the section on modernism.

 During the late 19th century, the Austrian composer Johann Strauss II, an admirer of the French-language operettas composed by Jacques Offenbach, composed several German-language operettas, the most famous of which was Die Fledermaus.
-Nevertheless, rather than copying the style of Offenbach, the operettas of Strauss II had distinctly Viennese flavor to them.
+Nevertheless, rather than copying the style of Offenbach, the operettas of Strauss II had distinctly Viennese flavour to them.